justledbetter/t/README.md

 t: The Trivially Translatable Thing
 ===================================

-This package provides a very simple way to load and use embedded translations from within your Golang software.
+A very simple way to load and use embedded translations from within your Golang software.
 The goal is to provide, at the application level, a way to package all translation files within the application itself, so the application is capable of running in any locale without requiring the user to unpack or manage any external files.
 Note that no consideration has been given whatsoever to module-level translations: This package assumes all translatable strings will exist in files underneath your current directory, included and built into a single set of translation files.
 More modular design may or may not come in the future.